M-GII/Scrimba/Projects/React/Digital-Business-Card/README.md

 # Digital Business Card

 A simple React app that showcases a personal digital business card.
-Built as part of the [Scrimba React Course](https://scrimba.com/), this project demonstrates core React concepts like components, JSX, and styling.
+Built as part of the [Scrimba React Course](https://scrimba.com/), this solo project demonstrates core React concepts like components, JSX, and styling.

 ## Demo
 - [Live Site](https://digital-business-card-manroj.netlify.app/)